aws/aws-fpga/FAQs.md

 **Q: Is OpenCL and/or SDAccel Supported?**

 Yes.
-OpenCL is supported through either the Xilinx SDAccel tool or any OpenCL tool capable of generating RTL supported by the Xilinx Vivado synthesis tool.
+OpenCL is supported through either the Xilinx SDAccel environment or any OpenCL tool capable of generating RTL supported by the Xilinx Vivado synthesis tool.
 There is a branch in the AWS SDK tree for SDAccel.

-Note that during the Preview period, SDAccel may not be available.
+* Note that during the Preview period, SDAccel may not be available.*

 **Q: Can I use High Level Synthesis (HLS) Tools to generate an AFI?**